gem-pasteur/Integron_Finder/doc/source/user_guide/tutorial.rst

 The workflow file should not be modified.
 Whereas the profile must be adapted to the local architecture.

-The file `nextflow.config` provide two profiles:
+The file `nextflow.config` provide for profiles:
     - a standard profile for local use
     - a cluster profile
+    - a standard profile using singularity container
+    - a cluster profile using singularity container

 .. warning::